kljr/SpringboardVM/README.md

 sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
 * Configures the acceptance tests to work out of the box on dedicated testing domain.
+* Configures the acceptance tests for each optional domain you create.
 * Automates replacing generic site databases and file assets with reference site assets.
+* Automates replacing any site database with a fresh copy of QA master.
 * Provides a Drush alias to quickly install and configure developer
 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and